alkihis/questionit.space-v2/README.md

 ## Run

-See bootstrap to learn how service can be started in dev mode.
+See bootstrap to learn how service can be started.